marlycormar/warn_users_of_pending_suspension/README.md

 ## Developer testing techniques

-To test this feature, you need to turn on a few redcap features it interacts with.
+To test WUPS, you need to turn on a few REDCap features it interacts with.
 You need to turn on "Auto-suspend users after period of inactivity" in Control Center, User Settings.
 For our tests we also set "Period of inactivity" to 30 days.
-A lazy developer might just want to run the SQL to make that happen:
+A lazy developer might just want to run this SQL to make that happen:

     update redcap_config set value="all" where field_name = "suspend_users_inactive_type";
     update redcap_config set value="1" where field_name = "suspend_users_inactive_send_email";
     update redcap_config set value="30" where field_name = "suspend_users_inactive_days";

-As this tool sends email, make sure the from address are configured correctly in your redcap system.
-This tool uses "Email Address of REDCap Administrator" in the REDCap Control Center, General Configuration tab and it's always a good idea to set a valid "universal 'FROM' email address".
+As this tool sends email, make sure the from address is configured correctly in your REDCap system.
+This tool uses "Email Address of REDCap Administrator" in the REDCap Control Center, General Configuration tab.
+It's also good idea to set a valid "universal 'FROM' email address" on that same page.
 Those can be set quickly via SQL if you are so inclined.
 Here's an example of how a lazy developer at the University of Florida might do that:

     update redcap_config set value="please-do-not-reply@ufl.edu" where field_name = "from_email";
     update redcap_config set value="please-do-not-reply@ufl.edu" where field_name = "project_contact_email";